Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test6_clue_analysis(gemini).md

 ### Misinformed Clues: 4/5
 **Very Good - Exceeds expectations**

-The misinformed clues have a good partial truth (dessert, spicy food) but the misdirection is subtle enough to be effective.
-They maintain a connection to food in general, which is appropriate given the answer choice.
+These clues effectively blend a partial truth (evolving relationship) with a misdirection (war, serious illness) that could plausibly point to other romance choices like 'The Notebook'.
+The ambiguity is productive.

 ✅ Strengths:
 - Attempt to create ambiguity